 Ruth Stone was born Ruth Swan Perkins on June 8, 1915, in Roanoke, Virginia.
 She grew up in Indianapolis, where she lived with her paternal grandparents.
 Stone attended the University of Illinois Urbana-Champaign, where she met her future husband, Walter Stone, who was then a graduate student.

-Her books of poetry include What Love Comes To: New and Selected Poems (Copper Canyon Press, 2008), a finalist for the 2009 Pulitzer Prize; In the Next Galaxy (Copper Canyon Press, 2002), which received the 2002 National Book Award; and Ordinary Words (Paris Press, 1999), which received the National Book Critics Circle Award.
+Stone, who did not achieve popularity as a poet until her elder years, was the author of thirteen books of poetry, including What Love Comes To: New and Selected Poems (Copper Canyon Press, 2008), a finalist for the 2009 Pulitzer Prize for Poetry; In the Next Galaxy (Copper Canyon Press, 2002), which received the 2002 National Book Award; and Ordinary Words (Paris Press, 1999), which received the National Book Critics Circle Award.